xsscx/srd/README.md

 # Welcome to a Hoyt's SRD Repo for the Apple Security Research Device.
 (SRD) Repo by SRD0009

 --------------------------------------------------
-Last Updated: FRI AUG 13 2021 0000Z
+Last Updated: TUESDAY SEP 21 2021

 Welcome
 -----
 Welcome to a Hoyt's SRD Repo for the Apple Security Research Device.

-The Target iOS ranges are 14Beta -> 15Beta.
+The Target iOS ranges is iOS15.
 The Target Platform is iPhone 11 which is aka iPhone 12,1.
 The Model Number is MWL72LL/A. Help us Prove the SRD Model with a PR or Issue.

 Crowdsource: Proof & Audit for the Apple Security Research Device.
 Create a PR, send a DM or Tweet.
 Help us Validate & Proof the Apple SRD.
 Your Ideas can be a Proof for the SRD.
 All Result to be Published into the Public Domain immediately.
 ```